feimpraim/flutter-connect/README.md

 # flutter_connect

-A new Flutter application.
+A Social network to connect Flutter Devs & Fans around the world, built with Flutter & Firebase.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: